 Choose oils and spreads that are minimally processed and provide the greatest health benefits, such as extra virgin coconut oil, olive oil and butter from grass-fed cows.

-Bottom Line: Vegetable oils and trans fats are highly processed, inflammatory and linked to an increased risk of disease.
+Bottom Line: Trans fats and some vegetable oils are highly processed and linked to an increased risk of disease.
 Opt for healthy, minimally processed oils and fats.

 6. Steer Clear of Sugar in Any Form

 Sugar is one of the most important things to stay away from if your goal is to eat clean.
 Unfortunately, it’s found in many foods, including those that don’t taste especially sweet, like sauces and condiments.

 Both table sugar and high-fructose corn syrup are high in fructose.
 Table sugar contains about 50% fructose, while high-fructose corn syrup contains about 55% fructose.